2-alchemists/krossboard-docs/content/docs/deploy-for-amazon-eks.md

       username: <ARN of Krossboard Role>
 ```

-At this stage we're almost done, but Krossboard is not yet allowed to retrieve metrics from discovered EKS clusters.
-The last step is to configure RBAC settings on each EKS cluster to enable the required permissions.

-Enable access to metrics
+Finally apply the RBAC settings on Kubernetes.

 ```bash
 kubectl create -f https://krossboard.app/artifacts/k8s/clusterrolebinding-eks.yml
 ```

 ## Get Access to Krossboard UI
+The Krossboard web interface is available port `80` by default.
+To access it you would first edit the instance's security group rules to enable HTTP access on that port.

-Open a browser tab and point it to this URL `http://instance-addr/` while replacing **instance-addr** with the IP address of the Krossboard instance.
+Once the security group rules properly configured, open a browser tab and point it to this URL `http://instance-addr/`.
+Change **instance-addr** to the IP address of the Krossboard instance.

-Here are credentials to log in:
+The default username and password to sign in are:

 * **Username:** krossboard
 * **Password (default):** Kr0sSB8qrdAdm